Sam | Edited by Johanna

 Universal credit is a new form of benefit designed by the Government to support people who have a low (or no) income with their basic living expenses and housing costs.

-While it has been introduced to simplify the welfare system - replacing six benefits - there's still a lot to get your head around.
-Here, we explain what universal credit is and how to apply for it.
+While it has been introduced to simplify the welfare system - replacing six benefits - many households will get less, and there's a lot to get your head around.
+Here, we explain what universal credit is.

 In this guide